 Rogue Invader is the childhood imagination of what video games should have been in the late ’80s.
 Founder Nathan Rees would come home from playing video games at friends’ homes and animate the things he had done on their systems using his Apple Macintosh.

 Now, unfortunately, there’ll be none of that invading the alien home world nonsense until the Kickstarter beast has been slain.
-So let’s get to it, seeing that every last cent of those $20,000 end up pledged, prior to September 17, 2015!
-The game is after all pretty much wrapped up and ready to ship, only a fair amount of music and art creation remaining, meaning at least they’re not trying to crowdfund a concept here.
-Unlike so many other.
+So let’s get to it, seeing that every last cent of those $20,000 ends up pledged, prior to September 17, 2015!
+The game is after all pretty much wrapped up and ready to ship, with only a fair amount of music and art creation remaining, meaning at least they’re not trying to crowdfund a mere concept.

 Right.
 Anyway, they’re aiming for a fall 2015 release date, but if something doesn’t feel polished enough, it will be pushed back.
 That’s dedication right there, as no one – and I do mean no one – likes rough, unfinished releases.
 Rogue Invader has already been greenlit, so all that remains now is to get it funded.
 Twenty-five days on the clock and approximately $18,300 remaining.
 Let’s get it kickstarted!